Petersburg Borough, Alaska

 Petersburg Borough is a borough in the U.S. state of Alaska.
 According to the 2020 census, the population was 3,398.
 The borough seat is Petersburg.
-Petersburg is the most recently created county equivalent in the United States.

 History

-When the borough incorporated in 2013, it took area from the Hoonah-Angoon Census Area and the former Petersburg Census Area.
+When the borough was incorporated in 2013, it took area from the Hoonah-Angoon Census Area and the former Petersburg Census Area.
 The remaining portion of Petersburg Census Area (including Kake) was added to Prince of Wales-Hyder Census Area.
 Petersburg Census Area was created in 2008 from the remaining portion of Wrangell-Petersburg Census Area upon the incorporation of the City and Borough of Wrangell.

 Geography

 Located in central Southeast Alaska, the Petersburg Borough encompasses approximately 3,829 square miles (2,921 square miles of land, 908 square miles of water).